Join the Breads of the Creative Cities Project

 Project goals

-HIGHLIGHT THE KNOWLEDGE KEEPERS AND THE LOCAL BREAD VALUE CHAIN
+CELEBRATE KNOWLEDGE KEEPERS AND THE BREAD VALUE CHAIN

 Bread of the Creative Cities 2025 Book